syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Localization.md

 **Context Menu**

-Provides a built-in context menu with options to perform editing operations like Undo, Redo, Cut, Copy, Paste, Select All and so on.
+Provides a built-in context menu with options to perform editing operations like undo, redo, cut, copy, paste, select all, and so on.

-For example: Here, `ContextMenu` is localized in Chinese Language.
+For example: Here, `ContextMenu` is localized in Chinese language.

 {% tabs %}